dfinke/ImportExcel/mdHelp/en/Send-SQLDataToExcel.md

 # Send-SQLDataToExcel

 ## SYNOPSIS
-Inserts a DataTable - returned by a SQL query - into an ExcelSheet
+Inserts a DataTable (returned by a SQL query) into an ExcelSheet.

 ## SYNTAX